Opioid Abuse & Addiction

 Withdrawal symptoms typically peak within 2-3 days and then begin to taper off.
 Overall, the majority of withdrawal symptoms usually last about a week while insomnia, depression, and drug cravings may continue for a bit longer.

-Stopping opium use cold turkey is not recommended when a person is physically dependent on it, as the flu-like physical and emotional symptoms can be difficult to endure.
-Addiction is often a side effect of chronic opium use, as regular use can quickly lead to compulsive use and a loss of control over the ability to regulate how much of the drug is taken at a time and how often.8
+Stopping opioid use cold turkey is not recommended when a person is physically dependent on it, as the flu-like physical and emotional symptoms can be difficult to endure.
+Addiction is often a side effect of chronic opioid use, as regular use can quickly lead to compulsive use and a loss of control over the ability to regulate how much of the drug is taken at a time and how often.8

 The American Society of Addiction Medicine (ASAM) reports that over 2.5 million people battled opioid addiction in the United States in 2015.
 Addiction represents an inability to stop taking the drug despite significant substance-related problems.
-It is considered a brain disease that can be managed with professional treatment for addiction to opiates.9
+It is considered a brain disease that can be managed with professional treatment for addiction to opioids.9

 How Opioid Addiction Treatment Works